alex-robinson/coordinates/README.md

 In the above example, the arrays `var_ccsm3` and `var_grl` should already be defined in the program.
 The only additional variables that need to be defined to complete a mapping are:
 `gCCSM3`, `gGRL` and `map1`.
+Furthermore, defining the mapping between the two grids is trivial, since all the necessary grid information is accessible in the grid objects.
+The user simply specifies how many nearest neighbors to check for.
 In this way, the additional code needed to incorporate mapping via the coordinates library is as minimal as possible.
 Note: the array `mask_map` can also be used to track which points in the target array were overwritten by the mapping.

 For a more complete example based on similar definitions, see the test program **test_ccsm3.f90**, which includes mapping tests to various regional domains and back to the global grid, as defined